zhilyaev/werf/docs/pages/reference/registry/image_naming.md

 ### Minikube docker registry

-`dapp kube minikube setup` command used to prepare kubernetes environment with docker registry running in minikube, see [article]({{ site.baseurl }}/reference/deploy/minikube.html#dapp-kube-minikube-setup) for details.
+`dapp kube minikube setup` command is used to prepare kubernetes environment with docker registry running in minikube, see [article]({{ site.baseurl }}/reference/deploy/minikube.html#dapp-kube-minikube-setup) for details.
 To specify this docker registry address in `REPO` parameter dapp supports a shortcut value `:minikube`.

 `:minikube` value of `REPO` parameter automatically unfolds into `localhost:5000/<dapp-name>` (more about [dapp name](https://flant.github.io/dapp/reference/glossary.html#dapp-name)).

 ## Image tag parameters

 In a Docker world, a tag is a creating an alias for existent docker image.
 In Dapp world tagging creates **a new image layer** with the specified name.
-In this image layer labels dapp stores internal service information about tagging schema.
+In this image layer labels, dapp stores internal service information about tagging schema.
 This information is referred to as image **meta-information**.
-Dapp uses this internal information from images in [deploying]({{ site.baseurl }}/reference/deploy/deployment_to_kubernetes.html#dapp-kube-deploy) and [cleaning]({{ site.baseurl }}/reference/registry/cleaning.html) processes.
+Dapp uses this information in [deploying]({{ site.baseurl }}/reference/deploy/deployment_to_kubernetes.html#dapp-kube-deploy) and [cleaning]({{ site.baseurl }}/reference/registry/cleaning.html) processes.

 ### --tag-ci